GI4007A - Peace, Conflict and Diplomacy since 1945 (2019/20)

 A number of the lectures, workshops and seminars will focus on developing students study skills and employability.
 In particular, the module will cover: how to analyse texts, essay writing, the nature of plagiarism and how to avoid it, the support provided by the Careers Service when searching for placements and paid employment, and how to make the most of one’s time at university in terms of personal and career development.
 These dimensions will be developed in relation to the subject matter of the module, for example, by examining specimen essays on the subjects covered by this module.

-The module makes extensive use of blended learning, primarily through full use of the dedicated BlackBoard site for the module, including interactive use of the discussion tool, the posting of lecture PowerPoint slides, full reading lists with hyperlinks, scanned copies of key texts not otherwise electronically available, and video and audio materials recorded by the tutor.
+The module makes extensive use of blended learning, primarily through full use of the dedicated BlackBoard site for the module, including the posting of lecture PowerPoint slides, full reading lists with hyperlinks, scanned copies of key texts not otherwise electronically available, and video and audio materials recorded by the tutor.

-Reflective learning will be encouraged in particular through the consolidation weeks, interaction on the BlackBoard discussion tool, practical activities and the regular interactive lectures, workshop activities and seminar discussions.
-Students will be required to attend all classes, to engage in the set activities, to prepare in advance by attempting assigned readings, to complete coursework ahead of deadlines, to collect their work once it has been marked and to act on the feedback they receive.
+Reflective learning will be encouraged in particular through the consolidation weeks, practical activities and the regular interactive lectures, some workshop activities and seminar discussions.
+Students will be encouraged to attend all classes, to engage in seminar discussions, to prepare in advance by attempting assigned readings, to complete coursework ahead of deadlines, and to reflect on their feedback once it has been marked.

 On successful completion of this module students will be able to:

-- Apply their resulting analytical expertise to write and comment with authority on the subject of conflict, diplomacy and peace
+3. Apply their resulting analytical expertise to write and comment on the subject of conflict, diplomacy and peace.

-A formative piece of work in the form of a 500 word briefing paper on one of the set essay questions.
-This will form the basis for the summative assessment – the Essay.
+A first formative piece of work in the form of a 500 word briefing paper on one of the set essay questions.
+This will form the basis for the summative assessment – the Essay – detailed below.

 • Buzan, B. and O. Waever (2003) Regions and Powers: The Structure of International Security.
 Cambridge: Cambridge University Press